boson-php/docs/03.application/application-configuration.md

 ## Threads Count

-Specifies the number of physical threads for the application.
-This affects how many concurrent operations your application can handle.
+Specifies the number of physical threads for the webview applications (not PHP).
+This affects how many concurrent operations your webviews can handle.

 ```php
 $appConfig = new Boson\ApplicationCreateInfo(